YellowJacketLinux/Platillo/README.md

 in the first ‘Wingdings’ font), what ‘Platillo’ will do is put equivalent glyphs in the Unicode ‘Private Use Areas’ (PUA) range.
-Applications that want the best compatibility with those old 8-bit fonts using Platillo can map those 8-bit requests to the compatibility PUA glyphs in Patillo and change the requested font to ‘Platillo’.
+Applications that want the best compatibility with those old 8-bit fonts using Platillo can map those 8-bit requests to the compatibility PUA glyphs in Platillo and change the requested font to ‘Platillo’.
 Note that this may not be what the user wants, so it should be an application option.